InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/unpkgio.md

 }
 ```

-The *itk.js* Emscripten modules are loaded and executed **asynchronously** and **on demand**.
+The *itk-wasm* Emscripten modules are loaded and executed **asynchronously** and **on demand**.
 This means the client only download the content it needs and the user does not experience interruption of the main user interface thread during computation.
 However, a few extra configuration steps are required since the modules are not bundled by Webpack.

 The Webpack [publicPath](https://webpack.js.org/guides/public-path/) setting specifies the location of static assets used by the application, and it defines `__webpack_public_path__`.
 We use `__webpack_public_path__` in `src/itkConfigCDN.js`: